sisoe24/hammerspoon-vscode/README.md

-- If a method returns anything other than a valid Hammerspoon data type (eg. `string`, `table`, `bool` etc.), it will only affect the hovering information and no suggestions will be provided:
+- If a method returns anything other than a valid Hammerspoon data type (eg. `string`, `table`, `bool` etc.), it will only affect the hovering information, but suggestions will not be available.

   ![returnType2](/images/return_type2.jpg)

-  Hovering over `windows` will show: `list of hs.window objects` but no suggestions will be provided for it.
-Those will be treated as simple hover information.
+  Hovering over `windows` will show: `list of hs.window objects` just as simple hover information.

-- Although Lua 5.4 is not technically supported, your script can contain the `<const>` and `<close>` new keywords.
+- Lua 5.4 is not technically supported, but your script can contain the `<const>` and `<close>` new keywords.
 - And probably more...

 ## 1.6.
 Requirements